c2lang/documentation/documentation/docs/language/plugins.md

 ## Plugins

 The C2 compiler is more than a tool to convert c2 code into binaries.
-It aim to speed up development and help developers get things done.
+It aims to speed up development and help developers get things done.

 For example: